 Joy-Marie – observations as a mentee

-I enjoyed three significant benefits as a Cherie Blair Foundation mentee:
+I enjoyed three significant benefits as a Cherie Blair Foundation for Women mentee:

 - Systemic support – the Foundation offers mentees webinars and a library of material they can access – particularly useful during the pandemic.
 I could choose which webinars to attend, gaining practical advice and information for my business which I could then reflect on and discuss in more detail with Petra.